miqqie/6m-data-1.2-intro-database/lesson.md

 ### Instructor Prompt

 > “Our tables are now fully normalised.
+> We’ve designed a system that is excellent for correctness and avoids duplication.
-> If the price of the iPhone increases to $1200 next year, what *should* happen to:
+> Let’s imagine a business question: If the price of the iPhone increases to $1200 next year, what *should* happen to:
 >
 > 1. last year’s order totals, and
 > 2. our ability to quickly answer questions like *‘Total revenue by product last year’*?”